 In this part of the blog, we will cover the campaigns that can encourage major Aussie retailers and supermarkets to reduce plastic wrapping and have plastic-free aisles.

 Additionally, we will also cover how businesses, the fairly new ones, can decrease their waste and recycling costs while increasing their flexibility.

 Is reducing plastic the first step on how to reduce waste as a whole?

 We have covered how recycling and current waste management methods are nowhere near sufficient.
 They are not enough to tackle the plastic pollution epidemic.

-Basically, these are the answers why we are having a hard time implementing ways on how to reduce waste.
+Basically, these are the answers to why we are having a hard time implementing ways to reduce waste.